This site uses cookiesMore Information.

 In recognition of the start of the 2024 Atlantic hurricane season, CBS News looked at how architecture can minimize damage and save lives during what is expected to be the region’s most active storm season ever.

-The segment began with a visit to the Luminary Hotel in Fort Myers, where CBS reporter Manuel Bojorquez met with HOK’s Jonathan Rae and Amir Aghajani.
+The segment began with a visit to the Luminary Hotel in Fort Myers, where CBS reporter Manuel Bojorquez met with HOK’s Jonathan Rae.
 In September 2022, Hurricane Ian killed 150 people and caused more than $112 billion in damage along the Gulf Coast.
 Despite 150 mph winds and a catastrophic storm surge, Luminary Hotel sustained only superficial damage to its signage.

 The hotel’s resilient design includes locating its first floor nine feet above ground level, which prevented flood waters from entering the building.
 Backup generators located 15 feet above ground level allowed the hotel to maintain power during the storm and serve as Florida Gov. Ron DeSantis’ command center for Fort Myers’ recovery.